snapcrunch/electron-preferences/README.md

 ipcRenderer.sendSync('setPreferences', { ... });
 ```

+## Field Types

+The library includes built-in support for the following field types:

+- Text
+- Dropdown
+- Message
+- Folder selection

+Adding support for additional field types if easy, if you're familiar with React.
+PR's for such additions are welcome.

 ## Icons

 The following icons come packaged with the library and can be specified when you define the layout of your preferences window.